Robert Fulton: Personal life

 On January 8, 1808, Fulton married Harriet Livingston (1783–1826), the daughter of Walter Livingston and niece of Robert R. Livingston, prominent men in the Hudson River area, whose family dated to the colonial era.
+During his marriage, he proposed a foursome with himself, his wife, and Ruth and Joel Barlow in Washington, DC, but Harriet rejected the offer.
 Harriet, who was nineteen years his junior, was well educated and was an accomplished amateur painter and musician.
 Together, they had four children: